 The pursuit of new experiences has always been a major tourist motivation.
-It is the extent of new experiences (in amount and manner) that a tourist acquires while on vacation (Sthapit and Coudounaris, 2018).
-Novelty indicates unique, never-before, once lifetime and new experiences (Kim et. al. 2012).
+It is the extent of new experiences (in amount and manner) that a tourist acquires while on vacation (Sthapit & Coudounaris, 2018).
+Novelty indicates unique, never-before, once lifetime and new experiences (Kim et al., 2012).
 Such experiences are remembered and recalled more than ordinary familiar experience (Yu et al., 2019).
-The opportunity to sample novel foods is a major reason why tourists engage in gastronomy tourism (Adongo, et. al., 2015).
-Following variables indicate novel experiences (Kim et. al. 2012):
+The opportunity to sample novel foods is a major reason why tourists engage in gastronomy.
+The following variables indicate novel experiences (Kim et al., 2012):